Japan-United States of America Relations

 Host Nation Support (HNS)

-From the standpoint that it is important to ensure stable stationing of U.S. forces in Japan and smooth and effective operation of the Japan-U.S. security arrangements as the security situation surrounding Japan becomes more and more severe, the Japanese government bears the rent for U.S. forces facilities and areas and the Facility Improvement Program (FIP) funding within the scope of the Status of U.S. Forces Agreement.
-Under special measures agreements, Japan also bears labor costs, utility costs, and training relocation costs for U.S. forces in Japan.
+The security environment surrounding Japan is becoming increasingly severe and uncertain at a remarkably rapid pace.
+From the standpoint that it is important to ensure smooth and effective operation of U.S. Forces, Japan bears the rent for USFJ facilities and areas and the Facility Improvement Program (FIP) funding stipulated within the scope of the Japan-U.S. Status of Forces Agreement (SOFA).
+In addition, under the Special Measures Agreement (SMA), Japan also bears labor costs of USFJ employees, utility costs, and training relocation costs.